go-ramlster/ramlster/README.md

 The package API for ramlster will remain stable as described in [gopkg.in](https://gopkg.in).

 License
 -------

-The ramlster package is licensed under the MIT.
+Ramlster package is released under the terms of the MIT license.
 Please see the LICENSE file for details.

 Example
 -------